Almost there!

 • Young adulthood (21 to 35 years):

 It is always better to start exploring retirement plans at an early age and choose one.
-Discipline and life cover at early life stages can be the foundation for your future security.
+During this stage, building a structured budget and understanding spending patterns can help develop disciplined financial habits for the future.

 Young adulthood (21 to 35 years):

 It is always better to start exploring retirement plans at an early age and choose one.
-Discipline and life cover at early life stages can be the foundation for your future security.
+During this stage, building a structured budget and understanding spending patterns can help develop disciplined financial habits for the future.

 • Early midlife (36 to 50 years)

 At this age, your focus shifts to family and their health.
 More financial commitments need a proper balance of wealth creation and saving.
-Also, investments along with suitable insurance cover are vital to ensure both present and future needs are fulfilled
+As income levels rise during this phase, revisiting retirement goals and allocating a larger portion of income towards long-term savings can help improve retirement preparedness.

 Early midlife (36 to 50 years)

 At this age, your focus shifts to family and their health.
 More financial commitments need a proper balance of wealth creation and saving.
-Also, investments along with suitable insurance cover are vital to ensure both present and future needs are fulfilled
+As income levels rise during this phase, revisiting retirement goals and allocating a larger portion of income towards long-term savings can help improve retirement preparedness.

 • Later midlife (51 to 65 years)